jsenv/core/readme.md

 ![test execution terminal screenshot](./docs/main/main-example-testing-terminal.png)

-It's main strength are:
+It's main characteristics are:

 - Can execute html files in browsers (chromium, firefox, webkit)
 - Can execute js files in Node.js
 - Easy to debug single file
-- Can be configured to run jsx, typescript and more
+- Framework agnostic: can be configured to run jsx, typescript and more.
 - Can generate coverage from all executions
 - Rely on top level await to test asynchronous code